 Living room: With 32" Freeview Smart TV, DVD player, CD player and parquet floor.

 Kitchen/dining room: Farmhouse style with electric cooker, fridge/freezer, washing machine and tiled floor.

 Gas central heating, electricity, bed linen, towels and Wi-Fi included.

 Courtyard (shared with other properties on-site).
 Sitting-out area with garden furniture and BBQ.
 1 medium-sized dog welcome.
 Bike store.
-Public car park, £4 per day; unloading at the door.
+Public car park, £4 per day; unloading at the courtyard gate.
 No smoking.

 Nearest railway station

 Railway station distance